planetary-social/protocol-documentation/docs/rpc/gossip_ping.md

 ## Description

-This request is used for keeping the underlying connection alive.
+This request is most likely used to keep the underlying connection alive.

+The location of the primary documentation for this request is unknown.

 ## Specification